Labrador Iron Mines

 James Deposit

-The James mine comprises two deposits, North and South.
-The area has a total length of approximately 880 metres by 80 metres wide and 100 metres deep of direct shipping grade ore.
+The James Mine is located adjacent to the Silver Yards processing facility, which includes the process plants and railway siding for loading of trains.
+These deposit spans a total length of approximately 880 metres by 80 metres wide and 100 metres deep of direct shipping grade ore.

 Geology